 For more detail, including an introductory video, see the project website.

 This larger project on frontiers and borderland is a collaborative effort of the University of Melbourne, the School of Oriental and African Studies (London) and the Universitas Gadjah Mada (Yogyakarta), which is funded by the Melbourne School of Government.
+While iyt has technically been completed, I still hope to publish and revisit the work conducted.
 I am responsible for the work on North Kalimantan, one of the three case studies (the others being the Malacca Strait and the Myanmar-China borderland).
 My field work is situated in Krayan in the Borneo Highlands, right on the Indonesian border with Malaysia, and home to the Lun Dayeh.
 Krayan can be seen as an economic exclave.
 It is part of Indonesia, and its inhabitants cherish their Indonesian identity with some fervour, but the remote highland is largely cut-off from the rest of the country.
 It does have a road connection across the very permeable border to Malaysia.